Introduction to GPU programming models

 Non-portable kernel-based models (native programming models)

 When doing direct GPU programming the developer has a large level of control by writing low-level code that directly communicates with the GPU and its hardware.
 Theoretically direct GPU programming methods provide the ability to write low-level, GPU-accelerated code that can provide significant performance improvements over CPU-only code.
 However, they also require a deeper understanding of the GPU architecture and its capabilities, as well as the specific programming method being used.
-Multiple examples of CUDA/HIP code are available in the content/examples/cuda-hip directory of this repository.

 CUDA

 CUDA is a parallel computing platform and API developed by NVIDIA.
 It is historically the first mainstream GPU programming framework.
-It allows developers to write C++-like code that is executed on the GPU.
+It allows developers to write C-like code that is executed on the GPU.
 CUDA provides a set of libraries and tools for low-level GPU programming and provides a performance boost for demanding computationally-intensive applications.
 While there is an extensive ecosystem, CUDA is restricted to NVIDIA hardware.

 HIP